User Community Service Desk Downloads

 • whenFailed - Task failed.

-• whenAborted - Task was aborted.
+• whenStopped - Task was stopped after successfully starting.

 • TASK_ID - Numeric task ID visible in the console.

-• TASK_TYPE_ID - String ID of the task, "batchLoad.system1_full".
+• TASK_TYPE_ID - String ID of the task (for example, "batchLoad.system1_full").

 WorkflowTaskListener